 Scenario #1: An occupational therapy assistant is licensed in the state of New York and works in an outpatient private practice, and an occupational therapist asks him or her to assist with an evaluation of a Medicare Part B patient.

 According to the New York Occupational Therapy Practice Act, licensed occupational therapy assistants “provide occupational therapy and client-related services under the direction and supervision of an occupational therapist.”
 More specifically, New York law authorizes OTAs to contribute to patient evaluations by assisting with assessments and gathering data under the supervision of the OT.
-However, because Medicare is the payer, Medicare rules will also apply here—and Medicare does not reimburse OTAs for evaluative or assessment services since they require clinical judgements rendered by an OT.
-The OT may use data that was collected by an OTA during an evaluation or reevaluation, but the OT is still responsible for developing the plan of care.
-So, in this scenario, it must be clear that the OTA is only collecting data, or the OT risks payment denials and possible fraud allegations.
+However, because Medicare is the payer, Medicare rules will also apply here.
+And because Medicare does not reimburse occupational therapy assistants for evaluative or assessment services, this trumps New York state law.
+So, in this scenario, the OT risks denial of payment and possible allegations of fraud if the OTA contributes to the evaluation.

 Scenario #2: A physical therapist assistant is licensed in the state of New York and works in an outpatient private practice, and a physical therapist asks him or her to assist with an evaluation of a Medicare Part B patient.